 93 Grand Boulevard

 One of the newer sprinkler parks on Long Island, Geiger Park’s sprinkler area features a tree-of-life theme.
 Two large, artificial trees are connected by bridges with water slides and climbing structures.
-There are more than 20 play elements to keep kids entertained, including water cannons, spider and snake water play features, spiraling slides, and an area for smaller kids.
-Limited to Town of Babylon residents with a pool plan or $5 entrance fee.
+There are more than 20 play elements to keep kids entertained, including water cannons, spider and snake water-play features, spiraling slides, and an area for smaller kids.
+Limited to Town of Babylon residents with a pool plan or $5 resident entrance fee.

 Hoyt Farm Nature Preserve – Commack